Legal cases with fixed pricing, standardized processes, and firm timelines

 LAWS GOVERNING ‘CHILD CUSTODY’ IN INDIA

-In India, there are various laws which govern the domain of the ‘Child Custody’.
+In India, there are various laws that govern the domain of the ‘Child Custody’.
 The reason being, diverse religious and secular laws are in operation.
 Following are the legislations relating to the ‘Child Custody’: -

 Guardians and Wards Act, 1890(1)